PedroAugusto2101/learning/data_science/02_machine_learning/00_supervised_learning/16_underfitting_and_overfitting.md

 - **Overfitting (High Variance):** Model too complex, fits training data too closely, poor generalization.
 - **Generalization:** The ability of a model to perform well on new, unseen data.
 - **Addressing Overfitting:** Collect more data, select relevant features, or use regularization to control model complexity.
 - **Regularization:** Adds a penalty to the cost function to keep weights small and reduce overfitting.
+Gradient descent with regularization shrinks weights on each iteration.
-- **Next Steps:** Learn the mathematical formulation and practical application of regularization to further improve
+- **Next Steps:** Learn how to apply regularization to logistic regression and further improve model performance.